 OMH Researchers' Association

 The OMH Researchers’ Association is open to postdocs, DPhil students and research assistants working in any area related to metabolism.
 The association organises events where researchers can meet, share expertise and discuss opportunities for collaborations.
-It is run by a small committee with researchers from several departments and welcomes any ideas for future events.
+It is run by a small committee with researchers from several departments who welcome any ideas for future events.

 We have held three events since the beginning of 2019.
 The launch event in February was an afternoon of lightning talks that attracted around 40 postdocs, students and RAs and was followed by refreshments.
 In May, we ran a successful Seahorse workshop on 'Measuring Metabolic Engines and Fuels' organised with Agilent Technologies.
 This was followed in October by a careers workshop, 'Getting on in academic and research-related careers', with excellent sessions about the range of career options available, how to boost your skills to be successful, and how resources available at the Careers Services can help you get to where you want to be.
 Our presenters were Rachel Bray (Careers Service), Zoe Lee (Research Services), Benoit Hastoy (Diabetes UK RD Lawrence Fellow) and Jeremy Tomlinson (MRC Board member), who shared their insight, knowledge and expertise.